top of page

 -- General-Anzeiger (Germany)

-Born in November 2000, Jiahao studied with Mr. Ting Zhou for more than a decade at Shanghai Music Primary and Middle School; his prodigious talent was evident early on when he dazzled audiences with his concerto debut performance alongside the Shanghai Philharmonic Orchestra in 2010 and subsequently made his recital debut in Puigcerdà (Spain) in 2011.
-His exceptional abilities were further recognized when he became a recipient of the prestigious Artemisia Foundation scholarship in 2022, actively engaging in their enriching mentoring program.
+Born in November 2000, Jiahao studied with Mr. Ting Zhou for more than a decade at Shanghai Music Primary and Middle School; his prodigious talent was evident early on when he dazzled audiences with his concerto debut with Shanghai Philharmonic Orchestra in 2010 and subsequently made his recital debut in Puigcerdà, Spain, in 2011.
+His exceptional abilities were further recognized when he became a recipient of the prestigious Artemisia Foundation scholarship in 2022 and actively participated in its enriching mentoring program.
 The same year, he was awarded a full fellowship to the renowned Aspen Music Festival, studying with Arie Vardi and Fabio Bidini for two months.

-Jiahao has garnered acclaim on the international stage, earning second prize in the 2022 New York International Piano Competition, third prize in the 2017 "Jinji Lake" International Piano Competition, and third prize in the 2016 "Jenuesses International Music Competition Dinu Lipatti."
-In 2021, he received the Audience Prize for the online first round of the International Beethoven Piano Competition Vienna, and in the 2023 International Telekom Beethoven Competition Bonn, Jiahao made the cut to be the top six semifinalists and all three rounds of solo repertoire were hailed by the General-Anzeiger (Germany) for his "solid, fantastic, and full of emotional drama" performances across all three rounds of solo repertoire.
+Jiahao has garnered acclaim on the international stage, earning Second Prize and the Best Performance of the Commissioned Work Prize at the 2025 Heida Hermanns International Piano Competition, Second Prize at the 2022 New York International Piano Competition, Third Prize at the 2017 "Jinji Lake" International Piano Competition, and Third Prize at the 2016 "Jeunesses International Music Competition Dinu Lipatti."
+In 2021, he received the Audience Prize at the International Beethoven Piano Competition Vienna.
+In the 2023 International Telekom Beethoven Competition Bonn, Jiahao was selected as one of the top six semifinalists, and all three rounds of solo repertoire were hailed by the General-Anzeiger (Germany) for his "solid, fantastic, and full of emotional drama."
+He is also a prize winner of Brahms Second Piano Concerto Competition and John Corigliano Piano Concerto Competition at Juilliard.

-Jiahao Han's musical journey is a testament to his unwavering dedication, outstanding talent, and his commitment to the pursuit of musical excellence.
-As he continues to evolve as a pianist, educator and composer, he is poised to make a lasting impact on the world of classical music.
+Jiahao Han's musical journey is a testament to his unwavering dedication, outstanding talent, and commitment to the pursuit of musical excellence.
+As he continues to evolve as a pianist, educator, and composer, he is poised to make a lasting impact on the world of classical music.

 bottom of page